dnsimple/dnsimple-api-examples/terraform/dns/README.md

 ```

 You can also run the demo incrementally, at your pace, by commenting out all code in [main.tf](./main.tf) after the point where you'd like to stop, and then running the above `terraform apply` command.
 Once you're ready to proceed, uncomment out some more code, and then repeat.

+By the end of the demo, you will have set up a mail inbox service for your domain.
+You can test this out by sending an email to your domain, with any valid value for the [local part](https://datatracker.ietf.org/doc/html/rfc3696#section-3) e.g. `hello@mydomain.com`.

 ## Cleaning up